 Commitment to Quality

-In 2011, MHP was among the top five Medicaid health plans in the State of Michigan for the following HEDIS measures, based on 2010 Quality Compass reports:
+In 2012, Meridian was among the top five Medicaid health plans in the State of Michigan for the following HEDIS® measures based on the 2012 Quality Compass Reports:

 - Breast Cancer Screening (Combined Rate)